“I don’t want to go to school! You can’t make me!”

 What is school refusal?

 School refusal occurs when a child (or teen) refuses to go to school for emotional reasons.
 The severity of school refusal can vary from a teen complaining about school every so often to missing days, or even weeks of school.
-School refusal is oftentimes associated with anxiety and depression, which might be the underlying causes of your teen not wanting to go to school.
+School refusal is oftentimes associated with anxiety and depression, which may be the underlying causes of your teen not wanting to go to school.

 School refusal vs. truancy